-There are some basic rules to follow when it comes to personal political activities
+There are some basic rules to follow when it comes to personal political activities and involvement in your community.

-• Do not use Company time, property, funds or equipment to carry out or support your personal activities - political or otherwise.
+Do not use Company time, property, funds or equipment to carry out or support your personal activities - political or otherwise.

-- Always make clear that your views and actions are your own and not AGCO's. - If you plan to seek or accept a public office, notify your supervisor in - advance.
-Discuss whether your official duties might affect your work, - and work constructively with your supervisor to avoid any adverse impact on carrying out your job responsibilities at AGCO. - Never pressure or coerce colleagues to support a political candidate or a
+Always make it clear that your views and actions are your own and not AGCO's.

+If you plan to seek or accept a public office, notify your supervisor in advance.
+Discuss whether your official duties might affect your work, and work constructively with your supervisor to avoid any adverse impact on carrying out your job responsibilities at AGCO.

+Never pressure or coerce colleagues to support a political candidate or a political or charitable cause.